Ellpeck/MLEM/README.md

 - Pong Clone, a very simple pong clone demo ([Source](https://github.com/luanfagu/pong))
 - [Tiny Life](https://tinylifegame.com), an isometric life simulation game ([Modding API](https://github.com/Ellpeck/TinyLifeExampleMod))

-If you created a game with the help of MLEM, you can get it added to this list by submitting it on the [issue tracker](https://github.com/Ellpeck/MLEM/issues).
+If you created a project with the help of MLEM, you can get it added to this list by submitting an issue or a pull request.
 If its source is public, other people will be able to use your project as an example, too!

 # Gallery
 Here are some images that show a couple of MLEM's features.